 Although 12 hours is considered full-time, students taking more than 9 hours during the summer term should consult with their faculty advisors and consider the comprehensive scheduling of summer courses.
-Hours above 12 are considered exceptional during the summer and may be recommended to the academic dean on an individual basis by the division chairperson.
+Hours above 12 are considered exceptional during the summer and may be recommended to the academic dean on an individual basis by the division chairperson, additional fees will be applied.

 All students who are recipients of scholarships or participants in special programs may be required to maintain a full-time load as required by that program.
-The minimum load for full-time benefits for the Veterans Administration is 12 credit hours, athletic participant and residence housing is 12 credit hours and an academic scholarship is 15 credit hours.
+The minimum load for fulltime benefits for the Veterans Administration is 12 credit hours, athletic participant and residence housing is 12 credit hours and an academic scholarship is 15 credit hours.